RehabMadkhali/MemoryGameUdacity-/README.md

 # Memory Game

-It's an interactive  project has some HTML and CSS styling and JavaScript file.The starter  of the project was given by UDACITY for more details see [GitHub Flavored Markdown](https://github.com/udacity/fend-project-memory-game).
+It's an interactive  project has some HTML and CSS styling and JavaScript file.The starter  of the project was given by UDACITY for more details see [GitHub udacity/fend-project-memory-game](https://github.com/udacity/fend-project-memory-game).

 ### Markdown